jython/jython/README.txt

  - __future__ division
  - support for running on modern JVMs
  - a new installer
+ - ssl and non-blocking support for socket

-In addition to these major features, many bugs have been fixed from 2.2b1.
+In addition to these major features, several bugs have been fixed from 2.2rc1.
 See the NEWS file for a more complete list of changes.

-The release was compiled on Windows XP with JDK 6 but it should run on 1.4.2+.
+The release was compiled on Mac OS X with JDK 5 but it should run on 1.4.2+.

-This release exists to solicit feedback about any bugs or missing features; if you can provide it, it is greatly appreciated.
-Bug reports can be created at http://jython.org/bugs whereas more general questions can be sent to the Jython-dev mailing list, jython-dev@lists.sourceforge.net.
+This release is intended to find any major bugs before releasing 2.2.
+If none are found, this will become the 2.2 release.
+If you can run this and check for bugs, it will be greatly appreciated.
+Bug reports can be created at http://jython.org/bugs whereas more general questions can be sent to the Jython-users mailing list, jython-users@lists.sourceforge.net.

-The current plan calls for a release candiate in a few weeks, and if it proves stable, the final release of 2.2 a few weeks after that.
+If this release proves stable, the final release of 2.2 will be in a couple weeks.
+If not, successive release candidates will be made until all the major bugs are ironed out.